uniquid/developer-wiki/Documents/architecture.md

 This Private Key can generate the bitcoin address present in transaction.
 For each transaction the address must be a new one both for the Provider and the User.
 The addresses generation is defined trought the BIP32 standard.
+BIP32
+---
+The addresses generation is base on BIP Standard.
+This way allow the system to generate a deterministic hierarchy of key starting from a **Seed**.
+This Seed is generated at the first run of the Entity and is based on a strong **RNG**.
+This is also the reason cause that Seed could be cosindered the **Identity of the Entity**.

+Below is reported how the BIP32's hierarchy is used inside the Uniquid Framework.

+* **m/44'/0'** Path for the **XPub** exported in Imprinting phase.
+* **m/44'/0'/0/0** is the point from where start the hierarchy dedicated to the Provider
+* **m/44'/0'/0/0/0/0** is the address where is payed the **first charge** (Imprinting).
+Is also the address for the **first contract like Provider** with change address set on **m/44'/0'/0/0/1/0**.
+* **m/44'/0'/0/0/0/n** are the address where send the charge.
+UTXO on these addresses can be used as second input in a contract.
+* **m/44'/0'/0/0/1/n** are the addresses for the Change of the contracts.
+From these addresses are generated all conracts after the first.
+* **m/44'/0'/0/1/0/n** are the addresses where the token for the User's contracts are sened.

+This schema is **mandatory** like is mandatory that **no address can be appear in more than one contract**.

 ___
 Imprinting